learning-process/ppc-2025-processes-informatics/tasks/sizov_d_bubble_sort/report.md

 1. an unsorted array,
 2. the reference sorted result.

-### 5.3 Additional helper functions
+### 5.3 Additional Helper Functions

 Several auxiliary helper functions are used in the implementation.
-Most of them are placed inside an anonymous namespace in `mpi/src/ops_mpi.cpp`,
+Most of them reside inside an anonymous namespace in `mpi/src/ops_mpi.cpp`,
-and the `TrimString` utility function is located in the functional test module.
+while the `TrimString` utility function is located in the functional test module.

-- `ComputeScatterInfo(total, size, counts, displs)`
+- **`ComputeScatterInfo(total, size, counts, displs)`**
-  Computes the block sizes (`counts`) and their displacements (`displs`) for `MPI_Scatterv`.
+  Computes the number of elements (`counts[i]`) assigned to each process *i* and
+  the starting offset (`displs[i]`) of each block in the global array.
-  The function correctly handles cases where `total % size != 0` by distributing the extra elements among the first processes, ensuring that the data is partitioned as evenly as possible.
+  The function correctly handles the case `total % size != 0` by giving one extra element
+  to the first few processes, ensuring the most balanced distribution possible.

-- `ComputePartner(even_phase, even_rank, rank)`
+- **`ComputePartner(even_phase, even_rank, rank)`**
-  Determines the exchange partner for the current phase of the odd–even transposition algorithm.
+  Determines the neighbor process with which the current process should exchange data in this phase.
-  This helper encapsulates the neighbor-selection rules and makes the implementation clearer.
+  This helper encapsulates the partner-selection logic, improving clarity inside the main loop.

-- `OddEvenExchange(local, counts, rank, size, phase)`
+- **`OddEvenExchange(local, counts, rank, size, phase)`**
-  Performs a single phase of the parallel odd–even sort.
+  Executes a single odd–even transposition phase.
-  During the phase, each process may exchange its local block with a neighboring process using `MPI_Sendrecv`, after which the two blocks are merged.
-  Each process then retains only the part of the merged sequence that corresponds to its rank.
-  Boundary conditions (such as absence of a neighbor) are handled inside the function.
+  Depending on rank and phase parity, a process may exchange boundary elements with its left or right neighbor using `MPI_Sendrecv`.
+  After receiving the partner’s element, the process updates either the left or right boundary accordingly.
+  Boundary checks and invalid partner cases are handled internally.

-- `GatherResult(local, counts, displs, rank, total, output)`
+- **`GatherResult(local, counts, displs, rank, total, output)`**
-  Collects the final blocks from all processes into a single global array on the root process using `MPI_Gatherv`.
+  Collects all local blocks into a single global array on the root process using `MPI_Gatherv`.
-  Since the odd–even transposition algorithm ensures globally correct ordering after all phases, the gathered array is already sorted.
+  Because odd–even transposition ensures global correctness after all phases, the final gathered array is already sorted.

-- `TrimString(std::string& s)` (from the functional tests)
+- **`TrimString(std::string& s)`** *(from functional test utilities)*
-  Removes whitespace characters (`\r`, `\n`, `\t`) from both ends of a line before parsing test data.
+  Removes leading and trailing whitespace characters such as `\r`, `\n`, and `\t` before parsing input lines from test files.
-  This prevents errors when reading integers from files that contain leading or trailing whitespace.
+  This prevents parsing issues caused by stray whitespace in test data.

 ## 6. Experimental Setup